What is meant by ‘criminal responsibility’?

 When a criminal act takes place in the UK, the individual who committed the offence will be held criminally responsible for their actions or omissions.
 This means they will be charged under the criminal law and come before the criminal courts.
 If convicted, they will be served with an appropriate sentence.

 However, there are exceptions to the rule that an individual will be held criminally responsibility for their criminal actions – notably, in the case of children.
 To be treated as responsible for a criminal act implies that the perpetrator must understand what they are doing and that it is wrong.
 Children under a certain age are presumed not to have sufficient knowledge and maturity to bear criminal responsibility.

 The age of criminal responsibility

-The age of criminal responsibility in the UK is the lowest in Europe with other European Union Member States setting the age of criminal responsibility between 14 and 16.
-The following European Union Member States have the following ages of criminal responsibility:
+The age of criminal responsibility in the UK is the lowest in Europe with other EU Member States having an age of criminal responsibility between 13 and 15, for instance:

 - France – 13

 If the age of criminal responsibility is 10, are any children are being given a custodial sentence?